-The next round of “Bake together – the Baking Surprise” is happening!
-This months topic: Damson Plums!
+The next round of »Bake Together – the Baking Surprise« is happening!
+This month’s topic: Damson Plums!
 I love it!
-Why?
-Cause those little purple fellas are super delicious!
+Why, you may ask?
+Because those little purple fellas are super delicious!
 There is nothing better in fall.
-Today one of my all-time favorites: Damson Plum Cake baked on a tray (easy peasy)!
+Today one of my all-time favorites: a Traditional German Damson Plum Cake Tray Bake!
+The whole family loves this easy cake.

 This month everything is about damson plums – those little fellas you get everywhere in late summer/beginning of fall.
 I made already some recipes with plums here, but never a cake like this one here even though it is one of my favorites!
-I have eaten this cake since I was very little – at home, it was basically everywhere this time of year.
+I have eaten this cake since I was very little.
+At home, this type of cake it was basically everywhere this time of year.

-On every market, festivities, birthday or family get-together – you can’t excape plum cakes.
-Every event was flooded with cakes like that – which I liked a lot and still like cause those cakes are normally very delicious!
+At every market, festivities, birthday or family get-together, you can’t escape those plum cakes.
+Every event was flooded with cakes like that.
+Which I liked a lot and still like because those cakes are normally very delicious!
 Like this one here.
-The curd cheese (quark) in the dough makes everything fluffy and light and delicious – the plums and streusel on top – amazing :) So if you need to feed a bunch of people, you should make this one here.
+The quark in the dough makes everything fluffy and light and delicious.
+The plums and streusel on top – simply amazing.
+So if you need to feed a bunch of people, you should make this one here.
 I bet everybody will like it a lot!

 INGREDIENTS / ZUTATEN